robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 [FOR COMMUNITY SUPPORT PLEASE USE THIS THREAD](https://community.home-assistant.io/t/hue-motion-sensors-remotes-custom-component)

+## Overview
+This custom component provides support for Hue motion sensors, remotes, and some friends of Hue devices.

 ## Installation

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 You need to set up your [Hue bridge](https://www.home-assistant.io/integrations/hue) first.
 Alternatively install via [HACS](https://hacs.xyz/).